-The objective of this study was to determine the PS distribution of grass and maize silages and total/partial mixed rations on UK dairy farms, and to evaluate the consistency of ration mixing and extent of diet selection.

-Particle size distribution of mixed rations (MR), grass silage (GS) and maize silage (MS) was investigated on 50 farms throughout GB.
-The study used a modified PSPS separator with additional sieves (33 and 60 mm) to better fit wetter UK diets and grass silage.
+The objective of this study was to determine the PS distribution of grass and maize silages and total/partial mixed rations on UK dairy farms, and to evaluate the consistency of ration mixing and extent of diet selection.Particle size distribution of mixed rations (MR), grass silage (GS) and maize silage (MS) was investigated on 50 farms throughout GB.
+The study used a modified Penn State Particle Separator (PSPS) with additional sieves (27, 44 and 60 mm) to better describe wetter UK diets and grass silage.